vivek7488/uber-etl-data-pipeline/README.md

 These KPIs are defined in the sql/kpi_queries.sql file.

-⚙️ AWS Components Used
+**⚙️ AWS Components Used**

   Amazon S3 — Data lake for raw CSV

-Amazon Redshift / Athena — Cloud analytics engine
+  Amazon Athena — Cloud analytics engine

   SQL — Analytics & KPI computation

-BI Tools — QuickSight / Looker Studio (optional)
+  BI Tools — QuickSight

-📌 Installation & Prerequisites
+**📌 Installation & Prerequisites**

 To run this project locally you need: